pajdakovicm/burr_hole/burr_hole_localization_pipeline/README.md

 This document describes the pipeline for trepanation site localization using pairs of preoperative and postoperative CT scans.
 The pipeline consists of the following steps:
 1. Window clipping of both preoperative and postoperative CT scans.
 2. Skull preprocessing.
+3. Image registration.
-3. Dataset resampling.
+4. Dataset resampling.
-4. Application of Anisotropic Diffusion filter.
+5. Application of Anisotropic Diffusion filter.
-5. Template matching.
+6. Template matching.
-6. Region properties analysis.
+7. Region properties analysis.

 ## Installation